Expert tier · Legal / Compliance

 Expert tiera small fraction of a junior attorney (contract-review-only scope) salary

 Junior attorney (contract-review scope): $9.2–14.6K/mo fully loaded (NALP 2025).
-PRAX: $1,000/mo.
+PRAX: a small fraction of the comparable salary.
 Spellbook: ~$149–199/user/mo with sales-gated pricing.

 Terms